sange1104/face-embedding-association-test/README.md

 Download the pretrained models for:
 * VGGFace

-> For VGGFace, we use [keras-vggface](https://pypi.org/project/keras-vggface/) package.
+For VGGFace, you can use [keras-vggface](https://pypi.org/project/keras-vggface/) package.
 Please install the required package.
 ```
 pip install keras-vggface
 ```